xtendo-org/saha/example-website/data/index.md

 title: Main page

-Welcome to the example website of Plate!
+Welcome to the example website of Saha!
 As you must have expected, there's really nothing here.

 ## Meaningless section